 Heavy periods are a common problem that often stops women from enjoying normal daily activities.
 When heavy periods go untreated, they also put you at risk of iron deficiency anemia.
-Dele Ogunleye, MD, FACOG, Lisa Emm, MD, FACOG, and the medical team at Advanced Women’s Healthcare have extensive experience determining the cause of your heavy periods, then recommending individualized treatment that restores a more normal flow.
-To get help with your heavy periods, schedule an appointment online, or call the office in Bloomington, Illinois.
+The medical team at Advanced Women’s Healthcare has extensive experience determining the cause of your heavy periods, then recommending individualized treatment that restores a more normal flow.
+To get help with your heavy periods, schedule an appointment with us.

 How do I know if my periods are too heavy?